B4rret/Kopf-Lischinski/README.md

 of the algorithm.
 I think that these graphs can be useful for various tasks.
 By example, I'm thinking about making with them, a tool for creating puzzles for 3D printers.

+Some images created with the firsts steps can be founded here: https://www.box.com/kopf-lischinski/

 The program use the SDL and SDL_primitives libraries for drawing the graphs.
 It's one of the things I want to change...
 Now, the code of the algorithm is very mixed with sdl.
 I hope to separate them in a future version.